Infineon/cce-mtb-psoc6-bt-a2dp-source/README.md

 The streaming task sends the encoded packets using `wiced_bt_avdt_write_req` to send packets to the Bluetooth® Controller which then sends it to the Bluetooth® speaker/earbuds.

+The A2DP source on PSoC&trade; 6 is configured to work on Bluetooth® speaker/earbuds which supports 48KHz.

 ## Other resources

 Infineon provides a wealth of data at [www.Infineon.com](http://www.infineon.com/) to help you select the right device, and quickly and effectively integrate it into your design.